dfelinto/blender-manual/manual/physics/fluid/type/domain/liquid/viscosity.rst

    .. note::

       A strength value of 0 will still apply some viscosity.
-Uncheck the :ref:`viscosity flag<bpy.types.FluidDomainSettings.use_viscosity>` to disable the viscosity simulation step completely.
+      Uncheck the :ref:`Viscosity option <bpy.types.FluidDomainSettings.use_viscosity>` to disable the viscosity simulation step completely.

    .. list-table:: Rotating liquid inflow with varying viscosities.

       * - .. figure:: /images/physics_fluid_type_domain_liquid_viscosity_0-2.png

-             Viscosity of 0.2 (frame 65).
+             Viscosity of 0.2 (at frame 65).

         - .. figure:: /images/physics_fluid_type_domain_liquid_viscosity_0-4.png

-             Viscosity of 0.4 (frame 200).
+             Viscosity of 0.4 (at frame 200).